 If you were one of the lucky few to witness it in late 1894 or early 1895, this is what you would have seen.

-The obnoxiously large cone on the left-hand side of the screen is a microphone connected to wax cylinder recorder sitting just off-screen.
+The obnoxiously large cone on the left-hand side of the screen was a microphone connected to a wax cylinder recorder sitting just off-screen.

 The Kinetophone’s drawback of only being viewable by one person at a time, combined with advancements in projection technology making movie viewing into a group experience, resulted in the Kinetophone being superseded before it could gain widespread (or any) popularity.